Med Micro Block 4

 Q: What do they look like?

-A: Look like wheels, he
+A: Look like wheels, hence its name.

 Q: Infectious agent?